 My Career in Programming

 The next step on the odyssey was a very planned pregnancy that was intended to deliver in Connecticut, but when my spouse was offered his choice of a promotion in either Long Island, NY, or Jackson, MS, well, we soon found ourselves living in the *very* Deep South.
 Talk about culture shock!
 Jackson turned out to be mostly a very pleasant place to live, and we enjoyed our time there, short as it was (only about 2 years).
-Our daughter Leslie was born in Jackson on October 16, 1978. <sigh> Was it really THAT long ago??
+Our daughter Leslie was born in Jackson on October 16.
+Other than Leslie's "emergence" one of the highlights is that thanks to a good friend, I learned how to play racquetball!
+And LOVED it, and got pretty decent at it.

 Our next stop was Dallas.
 Again, MAJOR culture shock.
 If you have ever lived in Texas, but not as a born (or adopted!) native, you may understand what it was like for a family of Yankees-at-heart.
 Even Jackson was not as bad!
 Again, I didn't work outside the home for a couple of years, but we soon found ourselves homesick for Ol' Virginny.
 To facilitate our planned move back (i.e, make some money!!)
 I worked as a Contract Programmer for a couple of months.

-In 1990, I found a job as a Senior Programmer/Analyst with the County of Albemarle, where I remain today.
+In 1990, I found a job as a Senior Programmer/Analyst with the County of Albemarle.
 I worked for about 9 years on an IBM 4381 Mainframe with CICS, on applications such as Personal Property Taxes, Real Estate Taxes, Employee Management System, etc, using COBOL, Easytrieve Plus, and Gener/OL.

-In July, 1999, I changed positions to become the County's first ever Web Analyst, i.e., the Webmaster.
-I had created the original County of Albemarle web page on a volunteer basis a number of years ago when I became a charter member of a local community web initiative called Monticello Avenue but when this new position came about, needless to say, I jumped at it!
+In July, 1999, I changed positions to become the County's first ever Web Analyst, i.e., the Webmistress.
+I had created the original County of Albemarle web page on a volunteer basis in 1998 when I became a charter member of a local community web initiative called Monticello Avenue but when this new position came about, needless to say, I jumped at it!
 Gee!
-I get to surf all day long now! (well, you know what I mean!! :) I am responsible for the official County web page, and I love this job!
+I get to surf all day long now! (well, you know what I mean!! :) I was responsible for the official County web page, and I loved this job!